-As required by Project Approval Schedule 6 Condition 2, this Coal Resource Recovery Plan (EP-CRRP) as Appendix G to the Extraction Plan for LW 203 to LW 206 (EP 203-206) has been prepared in accordance with the NSW Department of Planning and Environment Extraction Plan Guideline (DPE 2022).
+As required by Project Approval Schedule 6 Condition 2, this Coal Resource Recovery Plan (EP-CRRP) as Appendix G to the Extraction Plan for LW 203 to LW 206 (EP 203-206) has been prepared in accordance with the Department of Planning, Housing and Infrastructure (DPHI) (formerly the Department of Planning and Environment [DPE]) Extraction Plan Guideline (DPE, 2022).

 It complies with Schedule 3 Condition 4(g) of the Project Approval, which states that as part of EP 203-206, a CRRP is to be prepared to the satisfaction of the NSW Resources Regulator that demonstrates the effective recovery of the available coal resource through underground mining activities.